-Figure 3 — (Example) Pallet interface, simple example for model consistency
+Figure 3 — (Example) Pallet interface

 Alternatively, through utilization of the OMS model, an observation providing the value of this property for the feature being investigated may be utilized to fulfil the data requirements ensuing from the Pallet Interface.
 This approach makes it possible for the information system to ‘describe’ how the result (here mass value) was obtained together with the relevant value.